IanTeda/ianteda.github.io/src/_posts/management/2016-01-21-the-leadership-style-analysis.md

 ---
-title: The Leadership Styles Analysis
+title: The Leadership Style Analysis
 description: You need to find your own style of leadership, one that complements your character.
 However, good leaders use all three styles depending on the dynamics.
 date: 2016-01-21
 tags: [Leadership, Business]